AIMEE S. A. JOHNSON, Professor and Chair

 Placement and credit mean different things.
 Placement allows students to skip material they have learned well already by starting at Swarthmore in more advanced courses.
 Credit confers placement as well but also is recorded on the student's Swarthmore transcript and counts toward the 32 credits needed for graduation.

 The Swarthmore Calculus Placement Exam is used for placement only, not credit.
-Credit is awarded on the basis of the AP and the IB exams, as follows:
+The credit awarded on the basis of the AP and IB exams will be under review during the 2018-2019 year and may change for students who matriculate in 2019 and later.
+For students who matriculate in or before 2018, credit is awarded as follows:

 - 1 credit (for STAT 011) for a score of 4 or 5 on the Statistics AP Test of the College Board.